luisdiogo2071317/azure-docs.pt-pt/articles/app-service-mobile/app-service-mobile-dotnet-how-to-use-client-library.md

     // Get the URL the Mobile App backend. var serviceUrl = App.MobileService.ApplicationUri.AbsoluteUri;

-    // Create the authentication client for Windows Store using the service URL.
+    // Create the authentication client for Microsoft Store using the service URL.
     LiveAuthClient liveIdClient = new LiveAuthClient(serviceUrl);
     //// Create the authentication client for Windows Phone using the client ID of the registration.
     //LiveAuthClient liveIdClient = new LiveAuthClient(clientId);